Economics of insurgence

 This then is the general pattern of riots:

-1. An event occurs that signals to would-be rioters that they may soon be able to riot.
+- An event occurs that signals to would-be rioters that they may soon be able to riot.

-2. This event gathers a crowd.
+- This event gathers a crowd.
 A significant percentage of this crowd—though rarely, it seems, the majority—are eager for destruction.

-3. An entrepreneurial would-be rioter tests the crowd for the presence of other rioters by engaging in a minor (yet easily perceived) act of carnage.
+- An entrepreneurial would-be rioter tests the crowd for the presence of other rioters by engaging in a minor (yet easily perceived) act of carnage.

 Notice that this schema is value neutral: it describes both the football hooligan and the race rioter, 19th century Russian pogroms and 21st century Hong Kong street battles.
-In all of these a certain percentage of the participants plays the game for fairly mundane reasons: to revel in excitement or terror, lose themselves in a rare sense of solidarity, belonging, or power, or to simply gain the monetary rewards that come with theft and looting.
+In all of these, a certain percentage of the participants play the game for fairly mundane reasons: to revel in excitement or terror, lose themselves in a rare sense of solidarity, belonging, or power, or to simply gain the monetary rewards that come with theft and looting.
 The proportion of the population willing to join a riot to attain these things likely reflects the proportion of the population otherwise cut off from them in normal times.
 Few rioters are married men who must be at work at 8:00 AM the next morning.

-Jacob Falkovitch suggests reading Gurri on the Arab spring:
+Jacob Falkovitch suggests reading Gurri on the Arab Spring:

 …the elites that ran our institutions had the authority to provide information, frame it and explain the world.
 That’s completely gone, and with it there’s been a bleeding away of expert authority, and a public has been created that’s essentially very angry…